Balfin Group: History

-REAL ESTATE – Balfin Group is distinguished for large investments in construction field.
-The group started the activity in the field of construction in the early of 2000, first focusing on the construction of residential and commercial areas in Albania, offering high quality buildings and elite services.
-Latter the Group expanded its activity in the construction of Commercial and Industrial areas, elite and tourism projects not only in Albania, but also in North Macedonia, Austria etc. Balfin Real Estate & Hospitality, offers for sales premium real estate properties for both Albanians and international buyers.
-With a portfolio of 270 million € and a considerable client database, it offers the highest standard in professionalism not limited to the selling process, but also in the management, rental and real estate projects.
+Balfin Group started the activity in the field of construction in the early of 2000, first focusing on the construction of residential and commercial areas in Albania.
+For the latter the group expanded its activity in the construction of commercial and industrial areas, elite and tourism projects not only in Albania, but also in North Macedonia and Austria.

 In the same year AgroCon Albania was established, developing its activity in the field of agriculture for the production of agricultural products, wholesale and retail of agricultural products in Albania and abroad.
 SPAR became part of Balfin in 2016, intending major investment and an expansion of SPAR in Albania.
 A joint venture established by Milsped and Balfin Group in 2017, Stella Mare, is representative of Maersk Line Company, the largest group of shipping containers in the world, offering its services in Albania.

 Balfin Group continued to expand even in 2018 when Skopje East Gate (SEG), which was established in 2017, announced a large investment in North Macedonia, including a shopping center, and several blocks of residential and business complexes.

 In 2018, Balfin Group concluded the acquisitions of Dyqan Taxi, the largest online retailer in Albania, NewCo Ferronikeli, the largest exporter of Kosovo and one of the largest producers of nickel in Europe, and Tirana Bank, the first private bank in Albania.